 This company is a leading digital solution provider in the space of the travel and transport industry.
-The company is debt free and has been a consistent dividend payer.
-The stock has been trading low and there are enough positive signs of mean reversal to happen.
+The company is debt-free and has been a consistent dividend payer.
+The stock has been trading low and there are enough positive signs of a mean reversal to happen.
 This company has been rated A+ by ICRA, a rating agency.

 Delta Corp Ltd is the only listed company in India to have its main business in gaming and live casinos.
 The company has recently reduced debts from its books.
 This signals a strong performance in the future by the company.
 Analysts have a positive view of this company.

 Yes Bank has very strong banking operational capabilities.
 With recent governance issues, the price had tanked to a very low figure.
 With the recent clearing of many doubts, it is supposed to bounce back strongly.
 Already, mean reversal signs have started to appear.

 Also read: How are Indian Banks Moving Towards a Digital Revolution?

 After a full year of ups and downs, Sun pharma seems to revive to its premium position.
 There are specialized drugs yet to be introduced in the market.
 Also, there seems a positive outlook for the pharma sector as a whole.
 These combined effects should pull the stock price up.